Safeguarding standards for children's contracted services

 2.2 Providers must evidence any checks (including DBS) in their staff records.
 The record must be completed immediately when any changes occur and reviewed annually.
 If this is held centrally i.e. head office, providers must be able to provide assurance that this information is available on request.

 2.3 Providers must ensure any staff/volunteers requiring DBS checks have valid and up-to-date certificates that are renewed as required.
 Dorset Council recommends DBS check are updated at least every three years.
 To evidence this, the last check must be recorded in the staff record or SCR.
-If you are inspected by a regulatory body such as Ofsted or CQC, they will have their own requirements on DBS checks renewal, which you should follow.
+If you are inspected by a regulatory body such as Ofsted or CQC, you will follow their requirements on DBS checks renewal.

 2.4 The record should include names, addresses, dates of birth of all: